-An asynchronous port on the computer used to connect a serial device to the computer and capable of transmitting one bit at a time.
-Serial ports are typically identified on IBM compatible computers as COM (communications) ports.
-For example, a mouse might be connected to COM1 and a modem to COM2.
-The picture shows the DB9 serial port on the back of a computer.
+An asynchronous port on the computer used to connect a serial device to the computer that transmits one bit at a time.
+Serial ports are usually identified on IBM-compatible computers as COM (communications) ports.
+For example, a mouse might connect to COM1 and a modem to COM2.
+The picture shows the DB9 serial connector on a cable.